Barack Obama: Family and personal life

-Last name

-Obama's last name originates from Luo people.
-In Luo language, it means "bent over" or "limping".

 Religious views

 Obama is a Protestant Christian whose religious views developed in his adult life.
 He wrote in The Audacity of Hope that he "was not raised in a religious household."
 He described his mother, raised by non-religious parents, as being detached from religion, yet "in many ways the most spiritually awakened person ...
 I have ever known", and "a lonely witness for secular humanism."
 He described his father as a "confirmed atheist" by the time his parents met, and his stepfather as "a man who saw religion as not particularly useful."
 Obama explained how, through working with black churches as a community organizer while in his twenties, he came to understand "the power of the African-American religious tradition to spur social change."

 In January 2008, Obama told Christianity Today: "I am a Christian, and I am a devout Christian.
 I believe in the redemptive death and resurrection of Jesus Christ.
 I believe that faith gives me a path to be cleansed of sin and have eternal life."
 On September 27, 2010, Obama released a statement commenting on his religious views, saying:

 Obama met Trinity United Church of Christ pastor Jeremiah Wright in October 1987 and became a member of Trinity in 1992.
 During Obama's first presidential campaign in May 2008, he resigned from Trinity after some of Wright's statements were criticized.
 Since moving to Washington, D.C., in 2009, the Obama family has attended several Protestant churches, including Shiloh Baptist Church and St. John's Episcopal Church, as well as Evergreen Chapel at Camp David, but the members of the family do not attend church on a regular basis.

-In 2016, he said that he gets inspiration from a few items that remind him "of all the different people I've met along the way", adding: "I carry these around all the time.
+In 2016, Obama said that he gets inspiration from a few items that remind him "of all the different people I've met along the way", adding: "I carry these around all the time.
 I'm not that superstitious, so it's not like I think I necessarily have to have them on me at all times."
 The items, "a whole bowl full", include rosary beads given to him by Pope Francis, a figurine of the Hindu deity Hanuman, a Coptic cross from Ethiopia, a small Buddha statue given by a monk, and a metal poker chip that used to be the lucky charm of a motorcyclist in Iowa.